__________________

 Rom 13: 8 Owe no one anything, except to love each other, for the one who loves another has fulfilled the law.
 9 For the commandments, “You shall not commit adultery, You shall not murder, You shall not steal, You shall not covet,” and any other commandment, are summed up in this word: “You shall love your neighbor as yourself.”
 10 Love does no wrong to a neighbor; therefore love is the fulfilling of the law.

 1 Cor 6: 9 Or do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, 10 nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God.
 11 And such were some of you.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.
 12 “All things are lawful for me,” but not all things are helpful.
 “All things are lawful for me,” but I will not be enslaved by anything . . .
 18 Flee from sexual immorality.
 Every other sin a person commits is outside the body, but the sexually immoral person sins against his own body.
 19 Or do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?
 You are not your own, 20 for you were bought with a price.
 So glorify God in your body.
-[Cf. Eph 4:17 – 5:21, Titus 2:11 – 14, 2 Peter 1:1 – 12, 1 Tim 5:1 – 2, 2 Cor 1:3 – 4, Gal 6:1 – 5, Heb 10:19 – 39, etc.]
+[Cf. Eph 4:17 – 5:21, Titus 2:11 – 14, 2 Peter 1:1 – 12, 1 Tim 5:1 – 2, 2 Cor 1:3 – 4, Gal 6:1 – 5, Heb 10:19 – 39, etc.]4] Bearing one another's burdens, encouragement, counsel and as appropriate, godly, loving restorative discipline:

 Gal 6: 1 Brothers, if anyone is caught in any transgression, you who are spiritual should restore him in a spirit of gentleness.
 Keep watch on yourself, lest you too be tempted.
 2 Bear one another's burdens, and so fulfill the law of Christ.
 3 For if anyone thinks he is something, when he is nothing, he deceives himself.
 4 But let each one test his own work, and then his reason to boast will be in himself alone and not in his neighbor.
-5 For each will have to bear his own load.
+5 For each will have to bear his own load.5] Godly leadership through loving, humble service by high-integrity example:

 Luke 6: 39 He [Jesus] also told them a parable: “Can a blind man lead a blind man?
 Will they not both fall into a pit?
 40 A disciple is not above his teacher, but everyone when he is fully trained will be like his teacher.
 41 Why do you see the speck that is in your brother's eye, but do not notice the log that is in your own eye?
 42 How can you say to your brother, ‘Brother, let me take out the speck that is in your eye,’ when you yourself do not see the log that is in your own eye?
-You hypocrite, first take the log out of your own eye, and then you will see clearly to take out the speck that is in your brother's eye.
+You hypocrite, first take the log out of your own eye, and then you will see clearly to take out the speck that is in your brother's eye.6] Promotion based on character, good stewardship over small things and diligence that serves God rather than the love of Money:

 Luke 16: 10 “One who is faithful in a very little is also faithful in much, and one who is dishonest in a very little is also dishonest in much.
 11 If then you have not been faithful in the unrighteous wealth, who will entrust to you the true riches?
 12 And if you have not been faithful in that which is another's, who will give you that which is your own?
 13 No servant can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and money.”
-[Cf. 1 Tim 6:3 – 10.]
+[Cf. 1 Tim 6:3 – 10.]7] Qualification for office based on character, well-deserved good reputation, maturity in the faith, quality of family life and competence:

 1 Tim 3: 1 The saying is trustworthy: If anyone aspires to the office of overseer, he desires a noble task.
 2 Therefore an overseer1 must be above reproach, the husband of one wife,2 sober-minded, self-controlled, respectable, hospitable, able to teach, 3 not a drunkard, not violent but gentle, not quarrelsome, not a lover of money.
 4 He must manage his own household well, with all dignity keeping his children submissive, 5 for if someone does not know how to manage his own household, how will he care for God's church?
 6 He must not be a recent convert, or he may become puffed up with conceit and fall into the condemnation of the devil.
 7 Moreover, he must be well thought of by outsiders, so that he may not fall into disgrace, into a snare of the devil.

 8 Deacons likewise must be dignified, not double-tongued,3 not addicted to much wine, not greedy for dishonest gain.
 9 They must hold the mystery of the faith with a clear conscience.
 10 And let them also be tested first; then let them serve as deacons if they prove themselves blameless.
 11 Their wives likewise must4 be dignified, not slanderers, but sober-minded, faithful in all things.
 12 Let deacons each be the husband of one wife, managing their children and their own households well.
-13 For those who serve well as deacons gain a good standing for themselves and also great confidence in the faith that is in Christ Jesus. >>
+13 For those who serve well as deacons gain a good standing for themselves and also great confidence in the faith that is in Christ Jesus. >>___________________

 Of course, some looking on may need a backup on the grounding of and warrant for the Christian Faith that is being discussed.
 For such, I suggest here on in context as a good place to begin.